 Making the Treats:

-- Divide your yogurt into rough thirds (1/3 mint and 2/3 chocolate, divided after mixing)
+- Divide your yogurt into rough thirds (1/3 for mint and 2/3 for carob)

 - Mix the mint with the 1/3 plain yogurt.
 Layer on top of your frozen carob layer.
 Freeze until firm.

 - Layer the remaining carob yogurt mixture on top of your frozen carob and mint layers.

 - Freeze thoroughly before removing from the moulds.
 Transfer the completed treats to a suitable container and return to the freezer for frozen storage until use.